enzuru/.emacs.d/README.md

 This config makes extensive use of language servers and tree-sitter grammars.
 Most of my best supported languages will try to load a language server or tree-sitter grammar.
 If it fails to, it will warn you and give you a chance to install what is missing.

-I basically only support one version of Emacs at a time:
+I usually only support one version of Emacs at a time.
+Currently I am supporting:

+- Emacs 29
 - Emacs 30

 ## Features